cpplain/launch-school-core-curriculum/ls95/mastery/mastery-notes.md

 #### The Hacker

 - The Hacker, after soft of getting the hang of things, he is willing to stay on the plateau indefinitely
-- He doesn’t mind skipping stages essential to development of mastery if he can go out and hang with fellow hackers
+- He doesn't mind skipping stages essential to development of mastery if he can go out and hang with fellow hackers
 - He does only enough to get by

 #### Summary

 - The catagories are no quite this neat
-- It’s possible to be a Master, a Dabbler, an Obsessive, or a Hacker in different areas of one’s life
+- It's possible to be a Master, a Dabbler, an Obsessive, or a Hacker in different areas of one's life
-- These characters help us see why we’re not on the path of mastery
+- These characters help us see why we're not on the path of mastery

-### America’s War Against Mastery
+### America's War Against Mastery

 - Advertisement and entertainment teach that life is an endless series of climactic moments
 - One epiphany follows another, one fantasy is crowded out by the next, climax is piled upon climax
 - There is no plateau

-#### A War That Can’t Be Won
+#### A War That Can't Be Won

-- “In the long run, the war against mastery, the path of patient, dedicated effort without attachment to immediate results, is a war that can’t be won.”
+- "In the long run, the war against mastery, the path of patient, dedicated effort without attachment to immediate results, is a war that can't be won."
   - This quote is extremely poignant and prescient given current times

 ### Loving the Plateau